Connor Hall (footballer, born 1993): Early career

 Originally from St Neots, Hall attended West Suffolk College.
 He started his senior career at Bury Town in the 2011–12 season after being encouraged to join the club by Willingham-based coach Dean Greygoose.
 He had a trial at Leyton Orient in 2012 and at the age of 21, he was set to sign for Cambridge United after being scouted towards the end of the 2012–13 season, but the deal was cancelled as a result of a groin injury that kept him sidelined for 18 months.
-He underwent four operations to correct the problem.
+He underwent four operations to correct the problems, which were bone spurs on both hips and torn cartilage on the right hip.
 He missed the entire 2013–14 season, with the club in decline due to financial problems and soon to lose long-standing manager Richard Wilkins, but Hall decided to stay on upon his recovery.
 He would make 43 appearances in the 2014–15 season, scoring five goals, as the "Blues" finished bottom of the Isthmian League Premier Division.

 Hall joined Southern League Premier Division side St Neots Town in the summer of 2015.
 He returned to Bury Town on 24 November 2015.
 He later said that he went to St Neots because they were close to his home but he did not enjoy playing for the "Saints".
 He featured 22 times for both St Neots and Bury Town during the 2015–16 season, before leaving Bury Town after receiving a higher paid offer from a club closer to his home.
 Bury Town manager Ben Chenery noted Hall's hard work and later said that "he played centre-half, central midfield and left-back for us and was seamless in every one of those positions".

 In the summer of 2016, Hall signed for Southern Football League Premier Division side Biggleswade Town.
 He played in a more advanced position for the club and scored 18 goals throughout two seasons.

 He signed for National League North side Brackley Town in June 2018.
 He partnered with Gareth Dean in central defence.
 Brackley finished the 2018–19 season in third-place, with only champions Stockport County conceding fewer goals.
 Kevin Wilkin's "Saints" qualified for the play-off semi-finals, but were defeated by Spennymoor Town in a penalty shoot-out following a 0–0 draw at St James Park.
 During his semi-professional career he also worked in a sales job selling medical devices to hospitals.